QuakedK/Oneclick/Unsupported Features.md

 Example: Xbox Game Bar, Xbox DVR, Xbox App, Xbox Login, or any other Xbox related games.
 ___

-# BattleEye AntiCheat

-Example: Any game using BattleEye AntiCheat like R6, WarThunder, etc.

-This issue is likely related to either Update Disabler, Driver Disabler, or possibly the Xbox Bloat Remover and needs to be looked into.
-This problem is exclusive to V7.5 and isn't an issue if the user run V7.0.

-___

 # (Minecraft)

 You cannot play the Windows store/Bedrock version of Minecraft due to the required services to login being disabled.
 The java version of Minecraft works using [Minecraft Legacy Launcher](https://aka.ms/minecraftClientWindows), [Lunar Client](https://www.lunarclient.com/download) or [Badlion Client](https://www.badlion.net/).